Godement resolutions and sheaf homotopy theory

 The theorem also shows that the fact of the Godement resolution being a CE-fibrant model is equivalent to Thomason's classic descent (for sheaves of spectra \cite{Th}, condition $(4)$; see also Corollary \ref{Thomasondescentproperty}).
 So being CE-fibrant is quite a natural and central notion for sheaves.

 Finally, the theorem gives a down-to-earth equivalent condition for all this to happen, which will be the one we will use in practice: condition $(3)$ says that the simple functor $\simple$ must commute with stalks up to local equivalence.
-That is, for every point $x\in X$, the natural morphism

-must be in $\mathrm{E}$.
-For instance, for bounded cochains complexes this is a consequence of the commutation of the total complex functor $\Tot $ with filtered colimits.
+For instance, for bounded cochain complexes this is a consequence of the commutation of the total complex functor $\Tot $ with filtered colimits.

-Once the equivalent conditions of Theorem \ref{CartanEilenbergSheaves} for the existence of a CE-structure on a category of sheaves are established, we can obtain some conclusions almost for free:

-\begin{enumerate} \item The general criterion for deriving functors for CE-categories (Proposition \ref{existenciaDerivado}) can be rephrased immediately for our categories of sheaves and gives the derivability of the global sections functor trivially (Corollaries \ref{existenciaderivadoimagenesdirectas} and \ref{existenciaderivadosecciones}). \item We show that, even in the absence of an associated sheaf functor for $\D$, the hypercohomology sheaf can be thought of as a \lq\lq homotopical" sheafification functor, and the homotopy theories of sheaves and presheaves can be seen as equivalent (Corollary \ref{hacesiprehaceslomismoson}). \item The category of sheaves possesses well-behaved fiber sequences and homotopy limits (Section 4.3.5). \end{enumerate}

-In Section 5 we check when the conditions of our Theorem \ref{CartanEilenbergSheaves} are satisfied in some important specific examples.
-Some are well-known: bounded complexes, unbounded complexes, fibrant simplicial sets and fibrant spectra.
-Others, such as filtered complexes, are not so run-of-the-mill.

-In a forthcoming sequel to this paper, we will point out that the Godement cosimplicial resolution is a monoidal one, hence perfectly well-suited to tackle with multiplicative structures: those of sheaves of operads, operad algebras and filtered algebras, for instance, to which we will extend the results of the present paper.